swordkeeptera/Pelican-NFT-1.124V/README.md

 ###### What can I do?

-Most tasks for analyzing cryptocurrencies is implemented through Pelican.
+Most tasks for work with cryptocurrencies is implemented through Pelican.

 - Automatic purchase currency.
 - Creating multi accounts.